Explore It! – How this book opened my mind to exploratory testing.

-When this book arrived I’ve started to read.
+When this book arrived I’ve started to read it.

 This book wasn’t huge but was definitely content valuable.

-If you’re reading this book, you’ll never asleep.
+If you’re reading this book, you’ll never be asleep.
 This book won’t let you feel it.
-Moreover, during the reading, you’ll always excited, because in every chapter is waiting something new.
+Moreover, during the reading, you’ll always be excited, because every chapter is waiting for something new.
 Thanks to it you can discover a lot of heuristics, thanks to them you’ll better explore the tested software.

 The second part is about Adding Dimensions where you can find the information about varying interactions, sequences, data, timing, and configurations.
 You can read here i.a. about Exploring Entities and their relationships, how to recognize and map them.

 The last part, Putting It in the context gives us the possibility to put the knowledge from parts one and two into the context of a software project.
 When you’re reading this part, you can gain a lot of knowledge about how to share your findings, as well as how to integrate exploration into the development cycle from the very beginning.